 The Meaning of Palembangese Batik

 Batik Palembang was founded with a goal in mind that is in accordance with Islamic Sharia law.
-Palembang Batik does not employ any images of wildlife or humans as decorations on its products.
-The majority of Batik Palembang themes are floral motifs that have beautiful and difficult colors and are magical with symmetrical lines and varied plant symbols, with the exception of certain geometric designs.
+Palembang Batik does not employ images of wildlife or humans as decorations on its products.
+Most Batik Palembang themes are floral motifs with beautiful and complex colors and are magical with symmetrical lines and varied plant symbols, except for specific geometric designs.

 Jumputan organdy cotton cloth is used to create the Batik Palembang design.
-It is decorated with vibrant hues such as red, yellow, and green.
-In general, batik Palembang is used to make clothes, like shirts and dresses.
-It can also be used to make souvenirs from Palembang, like traditional fabric and shirts.
+It is decorated with vibrant red, yellow, and green hues.
+Generally, batik Palembang makes clothes, like shirts and dresses.
+It can also make souvenirs from Palembang, like traditional fabric and shirts.

-Batik Palembang is a batik that is produced entirely by the writing method and only has a floral pattern as a decorative element.
-And what distinguishes Batik Palembang from other Batik is that it uses vibrant hues to grab attention, such as red, yellow, green, and so on.
+Batik Palembang is a batik produced entirely by the writing method and only has a floral pattern as a decorative element.
+What distinguishes Batik Palembang from other Batik is that it uses vibrant hues to grab attention, such as red, yellow, green, and so on.

-People may discover Batik Palembang at a variety of businesses along Aiptu Wahab Street, which has a large number of apparel stores along it.
-Also at Pasar 16 Ilir, they will be able to find Batik Palembang, which is already well-known.
+People may discover Batik Palembang at various businesses along Aiptu Wahab Street, which has many apparel stores along it.
+Also, at Pasar 16 Ilir, they will be able to find Batik Palembang, which is already well-known.

-Palembang is the capital city of the Indonesian province of South Sumatra and the largest city in the province.
-At 400.61 square kilometers, the city proper is spread out along the eastern plain of southern Sumatra's Musi River on both banks of the river.
+Palembang is the capital city of the Indonesian province of South Sumatra and the largest city.
+At 400.61 square kilometers, the city proper is spread along the eastern plain of southern Sumatra's Musi River on both river banks.
 At the time of the 2020 Census, the population was 1,668,848 people.
-In Sumatra, Palembang is the second most populated city after Medan, the capital.
-It is also the ninth most populated city in Indonesia, after Jakarta, which is the most populated city.
+Palembang is the second most populated city in Sumatra after Medan, the capital.
+It is also the ninth most populated city in Indonesia, after Jakarta, the most populated city.